AleksandrHovhannisyan/11ty-sass-images-seo/README.md

 ## Image Optimization

 This starter includes basic image optimization using the official [`@11ty/eleventy-img`](https://github.com/11ty/eleventy-img) plugin.
 The image shortcode can be invoked with a source-relative path to your target image and any other arguments you want to supply.
-See [`./11ty/shortcodes/image.js`](./11ty/shortcodes/image.js).
+See [`./11ty/shortcodes/image.js`](./11ty/shortcodes/image.js). **Note**: You will likely need to change the default image widths/dimensions used by this shortcode to match your needs.

 For a more advanced setup, see my tutorial on [lazily loading images in Eleventy](https://www.aleksandrhovhannisyan.com/blog/eleventy-image-lazy-loading/).